fbpx

 How to avoid Early Blight or Late Blight in your garden

-• If Blight is discovered, pick off any diseased foliage, stems, or fruit and destroy.
+• If Blight is discovered, pick off any diseased foliage, stems, or fruit and destroy it.
 If the fungus continues to spread, uproot and destroy the entire plant.
 Do not compost diseased plant plants, as the fungus easily survives the home composter.

 • Prune tomatoes to allow airflow around the bottom of the plants.
 Blight usually starts at the bottom of the plant where foliage is slow to dry.